The quantum $\mathfrak{sl}(n,\mathbb{C})$ representation theory and its applications

 \subsection{The quantum $\mathfrak{sl}(n)$ skein modules}

+Skein modules were introduced independently by V. Turaev~\cite{Turaev:skein} and J. Przytycki~\cite{PS:skein} as a $\mathbb{C}[A^{\pm1}]$-module associated to a $3$-manifold $M$ generated by framed links inside $M$ with local relations known as Kauffman relations.
+In the case of $M=\mathbb{S}^3$ this construction reduces to the Jones polynomial and in the general case, the evaluation of the skein module at the root of unity is known to fir with the Topological Quantum Field Theory constructed in ~\cite{BHMV}.
+It can be generalized for arbitrary Lie algebra, remind that the Jones polynomial came from the representation category of the quantum $\mathfrak{sl}(2)$.
+By replacing $M$ by $F \times [0,1]$, framed links by framed links with a color and Kauffman relation by relations given Figure~\ref{local} and Lemma~\ref{rectangular} one can obtain a $\mathbb{C}[A^{\pm1}]$-module.
+We call it the \emph{quantum $\mathfrak{sl}(n)$ skein modules}.
+In this section, we concentrate on the quantum $\mathfrak{sl}(n)$ skein modules and prove Theorem~\ref{onedim}.

-The authors have been trying to find a complete relation of the quantum of $\mathfrak{sl}(n)$ representation theory, but we find that the bigger $n$, the bigger the size of a polygon we have to find a suitable relation: there are a rectangular relation for the quantum of $\mathfrak{sl}(3)$, a hexagonal relation for the quantum of $\mathfrak{sl}(4)$ and an octagonal relation for the quantum of $\mathfrak{sl}(6)$.
-In particular, it was conjectured a complete set of relations for the quantum $\mathfrak{sl}(4)$ representation theory \cite{Dongseok:thesis}.
-For large $n$, we find the following remark.
+The authors have been trying to find a complete relation of the quantum $\mathfrak{sl}(n)$ representation theory, but we find that the size of a polygon we have to find a suitable relation is increasing as $n$ increases : there a rectangular relation for the quantum $\mathfrak{sl}(3)$, a hexagonal relation for the quantum $\mathfrak{sl}(4)$ and an octagonal relation for the quantum $\mathfrak{sl}(6)$.
+In particular, a complete set of relations for the quantum $\mathfrak{sl}(4)$ representation theory is conjectured \cite{Dongseok:thesis}.